decorJim/ServerImage/README.md

 # Python script
 to run python script
-check python version if 3 then spawn first argument is python3
+check python version if 3 then spawn first argument is python3 in imageService process function